WrightDanG/FromVin/README.md

 ![Screenshot_45](https://user-images.githubusercontent.com/61311614/123704475-8f242180-d85d-11eb-9e69-4e30b1253fe5.png)

-Should that user be mamrked as an admin, there is additional functionality available.
+Should that user be marked as an admin, there is additional functionality available.
 For a start there is a 'Product Management' section that is unavailable to users without appropriate permissions.

 ![Screenshot_46](https://user-images.githubusercontent.com/61311614/123706795-a7e20680-d860-11eb-9da2-84b6cc257939.png)